jaydabi/bash-config/README.md

 # bash-config

-Configures bashrc with some defaults.
+Configures bashrc with some defaults and installs some software I always need.

+Should work on apt-based distributions like Debian and Ubuntu.

 ## installation